Chief Executive Officer

 Wiley holds a BA degree from the University of Southern California and a post-graduate Certificate in Screenwriting from UCLA.
 He is a member of the Directors Guild of America as a Unit Production Manager and Director and in his free time teaches in the Professional Filmmaking Certificate Program at UCLA Extension.

 Director of Business Development

 Daisy Hamilton, has grown up at TriCoast Studios, and has been working at the studio for the past five years.
-She attends international markets including AFM, and Cannes, film markets, MIP and MIPcom TV markets where she assists Priscilla Ross VP sales.
+She attends international markets including AFM and Cannes film markets, MIP and MIPcom TV markets.

 A Crossroads High school and NYU Tisch school graduate (minor in producing),Daisy has also been a SAG actor and voice performer since she was eight years old.
 While at Tisch she also produced several short films and studied Cognitive Neuroscience as a way of understanding audience response.